 For one, it improves the reliability of your financial information by more accurately representing when you actually earn income and spend capital.

-Quick example: stores that see heavy holiday sales (such as a video game retailer) on credit might see a huge revenue spike in January if they use the cash method.
+Quick example: stores that see heavy holiday sales (such as video game retailers) on credit might see a huge revenue spike in January if they use the cash method.
 This wouldn’t make sense in context.
 Under the accrual method, they’d recognize those sales when they actually make them (December), which provides better insight into the store’s sales.

 Using the accrual method also makes business borrowing easier.
 Lenders prefer to see accrual-based books due to their better reflection of reality.